MelkoCollective/CDL_2020/Project_1_RBM_and_Tomography/README.md

 For Task 1 we had some difficulties starting as our energies didn't look quite correct and our notebook was the following
 [Task 1 Olgas V Jupyter notebook](https://github.com/olgOk/CohortProject_2020/blob/master/Project_1_RBM_and_Tomography/Task1_Olga_V.ipynb)

-After resolving this issues we investigated the energy-radius surface with uncertainties.
+After resolving these issues we investigated the energy-radius surface with uncertainties.
 [Task 1 Oscar JH Jupyter notebook](https://github.com/olgOk/CohortProject_2020/blob/master/Project_1_RBM_and_Tomography/Task1_Oscar_JH.ipynb)

 # Task 2 Notebook